 Congress Takes Big Step Forward to Protect Clean Water, Public Health

-Washington, DC -- Every year, more than 860 billion gallons of raw and partially treated sewage foul America’s waters and threaten public health, but most people have no idea that these spills occur in their local rivers and streams.
-Today, lawmakers in the U.S. House of Representatives took an important step towards changing that when they passed the Water Quality Investment Act of 2009 (H.R.
-1262) to reauthorize the Clean Water State Revolving Fund (CWSRF).
-CWSRF helps pay for critical stormwater and wastewater needs across the country.
+Washington, DC – Every year, more than 860 billion gallons of raw and partially treated sewage foul America’s waters and threaten public health, but most people have no idea that these spills occur in their local rivers and streams.
+Today, lawmakers in the House took an important step towards changing that.
+The Committee on Transportation and Infrastructure included sewage right-to-know notification provisions in the Clean Water State Revolving Fund (SRF) reauthorization (H.R.
+1262) that passed the Committee today.
+The Clean Water SRF helps pay for critical stormwater, wastewater, and drinking water needs across the country.
 The sewage right-to-know provisions require public notification when a sewer spill has the potential to affect public health.
 These safeguards were originally introduced as separate legislation in the 110th Congress by Representatives Timothy Bishop (D-NY) and Frank LoBiondo (R-NJ).

 “What we don’t know can hurt us,” said Katherine Baer, senior director of the clean water program for American Rivers, “Taking a swim, or going fishing or boating, should never be a guessing game.
 Sewage right-to-know is about protecting public health and shining a light on a rather odious problem so that we can build support for lasting clean water solutions.”

-Since its inception in 1987, the Clean Water SRF has provided $68 billion to over 20,000 projects, serving almost 95 million people.
+Since its inception in 1987, the Clean Water SRF has provided $63 billion to over 20,000 projects, serving almost 95 million people.
 However, funding for this successful national program has not kept pace with the estimated $390 billion backlog in clean water infrastructure projects.
-The House-passed bill authorizes $13.8 billion over five years and will help close the gap.
-The bill now heads to the United States Senate for its consideration.
+The Committee-passed bill authorizes $13.8 billion over five years and will help close the gap, though the program must still be updated to fund sustainable and cost-effective 21st century infrastructure.